TechIsFun/RxJava2-weather-example/slides/slides.md

 ---

+# ReactiveX

-# ReactiveX: A combination of the best ideas from the Observer pattern, the Iterator pattern and functional programming {.big}
+## A combination of the best ideas from the Observer pattern, the Iterator pattern and functional programming {.big}

 [http://reactivex.io](http://reactivex.io/)

 ---

+# RxJava

-# RxJava: A library that implements the concepts of ReactiveX in Java {.big}
+## A library that implements the concepts of ReactiveX in Java {.big}

 Available also for other languages: C++ (RxCpp), C# (Rx.NET), Unity (UniRx), JavaScript (RxJS), Scala (RxScala), Clojure (RxClojure), Ruby (Rx.rb), Python (RxPY), Groovy (RxGroovy), JRuby (RxJRuby), Kotlin (RxKotlin), Swift (RxSwift), PHP (RxPHP)